 ARTES is delighted to announce that thanks to the generous support of CEEH (Centro de Estudios Europa Hispánica), we can now award a number of travel scholarships to final year undergraduates and postgraduate students registered for a full or part-time degree course at a UK university who are working on any aspect of Spanish or Hispanic visual culture before 1900.
 The deadline for all applications is 31st January and the Scholarship Committee usually informs successful applicants by 15th March.
-Winners are invited to attend a special awards ceremony at the ARTES AGM in June or July of the same year.
-Students may apply for up to £1000 towards the costs of travel to Spain, Portugal, Latin America or the Philippines for research purposes (which may include field work, attendance at a conference, or other recognised forms of research).
+Winners are invited to attend a special awards ceremony at the ARTES AGM in the summer.
+Students may apply for up to £1000 towards the costs of travel to Spain for research purposes (which may include field work, attendance at a conference, or other recognised forms of research).
 Please read the guidelines below.

 Scholarship application guidelines.

 - Applications should be made in English as a single MS Word or PDF file and sent to firstname.lastname@example.org.
 Applicants are requested to include ‘Travel Scholarship’ in the email subject, but should not expect acknowledgement of receipt.

 - All applications should include: a) project title, b) a max 100-word project summary, c) a max 600-word explanation of the research to be conducted (including explanation of the necessity of travel); d) a short breakdown of how the money will be spent, together with details of any other funding received; e) an academic CV.
-Applicants should ensure that an academic advisor sends a reference to the same email address by the 31st January deadline: this may be in English, Spanish or Portuguese.
+Applicants should ensure that an academic advisor sends a reference to the same email address by the 31st January deadline: this may be in English or Spanish.
 Applications without a reference will not be considered.

 - Candidates may apply for any other scholarship or award offered by ARTES, but are unlikely to be successful in more than one category in any one year.